 They mothered you, they smothered you, they crept out of the woodwork at every family do and birthday and they loved you to death and beyond.
 They were a part of the lives of all the fifty seven first cousins, of the second generation and we belonged to all twelve of them.
 It did not matter whose progeny you were.
 We belonged to ALL of them.

 There were some long standing feuds, between the siblings, with under currents of discontent, when they became adults.
 Most of these were connected by serial pages of book-keeping and accounts, that rumbled and retched at family gatherings.
 However, there was one golden rule that they never broke.
-They could fight among themselves in a fiendish way, if necessary, but the world could not touch any one of them.
+They could fight among themselves in a fiendish way, if necessary.
+They could fight and bite and scratch amongst themselves, but the world could not touch any one of them.
 If the enemy was from outside, all twelve of them would stand in a straight line, arm in arm and shoulder to shoulder, to take on the outsider.

 Blood ran thicker than water among the Siblings.